 The goal of treatment for

-temporomandibular (TM) disorders is to relieve pain in
+temporomandibular disorders (TMDs) is to relieve pain in

 the jaw and restore normal jaw movement and function.
 Several treatment

-muscle-related TM disorders, standard medical care can include muscle
+muscle-related TMDs, standard medical care can include muscle

 biofeedback, stress management, or

-treatment for TM disorders is using splints or bite plates for a short period of
+treatment for TMDs.
+These splints or bite plates are typically used for a short period of

 changes, be sure to get a second opinion before you start treatment.